Ujwal01S/E-commerce/README.md

 This app provides admin manually throw compass but as many users as desired are possible.
 The admin is determined by the role of 1.

-You will be able to create product based on categories.
+Only admin is allowed to create and delete products.

 //////////////////////////////////////////////////////////Securitry//////////////////////////////////////////////////////////////
 Inorder to provide secure database and transcation app has made  use of JWT and Bycrpt.